Updated December 2022

 - Belarus- Unvaccinated travellers must present a negative RT-PCR test taken 72 hours before departing for Belarus.
 Individuals arriving from locations with confirmed cases of COVID-19 might have to undergo a 10-day quarantine upon arrival.

-- Belgium- Belgium has done away with most of its COVID-19 related entry restriction since 23 May 2022.
-Travellers are not required to be fully vaccinated to enter and they no longer need to complete a passenger locator form.
+- Belgium- Belgium has done away with most of its COVID-19-related entry restrictions since 23 May 2022.
+Travellers are not required to be fully vaccinated to enter, and they no longer need to complete a passenger locator form.
 Belgium has also removed COVID-19 testing and quarantine after arrival.

 - Bosnia and Herzegovina- Unvaccinated travellers arriving in Bosnia and Herzegovina will be required to present a negative PCR or antigen test result, no older than 48 hours.

-- Cyprus- Travellers to Cyprus who are unvaccinated can enter the country by presenting proof of a negative PCR test taken within 72 hours before departure or an antigen test taken in the 24 hours before departure for the country.
+- Cyprus- Unvaccinated Travellers to Cyprus can enter the country by presenting proof of a negative PCR test taken within 72 hours before departure or an antigen test taken in the 24 hours before departure for the country.